sirine-b/cell-image-database/README.md

      ```

 #### Step 3: Run the Server:
-   - From Intellej, run server.js
+   - From IntelliJ, run server.js

 #### Step 4: Start the Frontend:
    - Navigate to the frontend directory: